PHOTO CREDIT: ARUN BHARDJWAJ

 Armed with this new revelation, Kalyani shut her fitness business down and started from scratch.
 It was scary but the sheer excitement she had at the thought of being able to help others with her experience kept her going.

 Despite a lot of ups and downs in the process, Kalyani was consistent and determined to share her story and experience because she had one goal in mind: providing solutions to those struggling, to show them “how” to combat bullying rather than to tell them what to do.
-And so birthed “Unbullied - 14 techniques to silence the critics, externally and internally”.
-Through the process of writing her book, she came face to face with her worst bully - herself.
+And so birthed “Unbullied - 14 Techniques to Silence the Critics, Externally and Internally”.
+Through the process of writing her book, Kalyani came face to face with her worst bully - herself.
 She had been bullying herself with thoughts of not being “good enough”.
 While combating this bully, “Life’s Lessons”, her blog, came into being.
 The soul’s sole focus of her blog?
 Inner healing, overcoming feelings of inadequacy and annihilating the internal bully peppered with soul searching. and perhaps some humour.
 Kalyani firmly believes that if her work helps even just one person, she has fulfilled her calling.
+She received the Skipping Stones Honour Award and the Book Excellence Finalist Award (Book Excellence Award) for her book "Unbullied - 14 Techniques to silence the critics, externally and internally".